MorMarzan/mister-bitcoin/README.md

 <h1 align="center">Mister Bitcoin 💼💰</h1>

 <p align="center">
-  Welcome to <strong>Mister Bitcoin</strong>, your go-to digital wallet app for managing and transferring Bitcoins with ease.
-Built with the power of Vue.js, this single-page application offers a seamless and interactive experience.
+  Welcome to <strong>Mister Bitcoin</strong>, your go-to digital wallet simulator app for managing and transferring Bitcoins with ease.
+Designed as an educational tool and built with the power of Vue.js, this single-page application offers a seamless and interactive experience.
 </p>

 <h2>🚀 Key Features</h2>